antoinebasseto/blog/content/posts/credit-based-payment-system-streamlit-generative-ai/deploying-your-app/index.md

   - status
   - authorized uris

+- Deploy to streamlit, check domain is available, copy URL

 - Go to google cloud platform
 - Left sidebar, click "APIs and Service > OAuth Consent Screen"
 - Click "Audience"
 - Click "Publish App"
+- Go to "Clients", click on your client
+- Add your app's URL to the authorized thingies

 - Stripe
   - api keys